Skip to main content

 No, the existing claims filing limits will apply.
 Check out insurance regulations by state for more information on timely filing standards.

-That means we’ll continue to pay any claims that occur during the first month of non-payment.
-However, the grace period is different between members who receive premium subsidies (Advance Premium Tax Credit) and those who don’t:
+That means we’ll continue to pay any claims from the first month of non-payment.
+However, the grace period is different between for members who receive premium subsidies (Advance Premium Tax Credit) and those who don’t:

-For Texas members: Claims will be processed during the grace period.
-If the member doesn’t pay their premium and is terminated, claims paid for dates of service in months 2 and 3 of the grace period would be subject to overpayment recovery.
+For Texas members: Claims are processed during the 90-day grace period.
+If the member doesn’t pay their premium and we terminate coverage, claims for services in months two and three of the grace period are subject to overpayment recovery.

 To determine if a member is in a grace period, log in to Availity to check benefits and eligibility.
-You will see “HIX Grace Period” under Plan/Product if the member is in a grace period.
+You'll see “HIX Grace Period” under Plan/Product if the member is in a grace period.

-For California members: California applies a 30-day grace period, and if the member doesn’t pay termination of coverage is prospective.
-Claims paid during the grace period are not subject to overpayment recovery.
+For California members: California has a 30-day grace period.
+If the member doesn’t pay, termination of coverage is likely.
+Claims we pay during the grace period aren't subject to overpayment recovery.

-We'll process the claim according to plan benefits.
+We process the out-of-network claims according to plan benefits.
 If the member has assigned benefits, Aetna CVS Health will pay you directly.
-Members have no out-of-network benefits on any plan, in any state, except for emergencies.
+Members don’t have out-of-network benefits with any plan, in any state, except for emergencies.

 Legal notices

-Health plans are offered or underwritten or administered by Aetna Health of California Inc., Coventry Health Plan of Florida, Inc., Aetna Health Inc. (Florida), Aetna Health Inc. (Georgia), Aetna Life Insurance Company, Aetna Health of Utah Inc., Aetna Health Inc. (Pennsylvania), or Aetna Health Inc. (Texas) (Aetna).
-Aetna and MinuteClinic, LLC (which either operates or provides certain management support services to MinuteClinic branded walk in clinics) are part of the CVS Health® family of companies.
+Health plans are offered or underwritten or administered by Aetna Health of California Inc., Aetna Health Inc. (Florida), Aetna Health Inc. (Georgia), Aetna Life Insurance Company, Aetna Health of Utah Inc., Aetna Health Inc. (Pennsylvania), or Aetna Health Inc. (Texas) (Aetna).
+Aetna and MinuteClinic, LLC (which either operates or provides certain management support services to MinuteClinic-branded walk-in clinics) are part of the CVS Health® family of companies.

 Health benefits and health insurance plans contain exclusions and limitations.